astronomer/docs/learn/operator-extra-link-tutorial.md

 Linking to relevant docs from an operator is useful, but often you want to add a dynamic link that uses information returned by the operator to decide where to link to.
 The second half of this tutorial will cover how to modify an operator to push the value you need to [XComs](airflow-passing-data-between-tasks.md) and retrieve that value in your Airflow plugin.

-1. Create a new file called `cat_http.py` in the `/include` folder of your Airflow project.
+1. Create a new file called `cat_http.py` in the `include` folder of your Airflow project.

 2. Copy the following code into the file.